euroscipy/euroscipy_proceedings/papers/steve_brasier/steve_brasier.rst

 - A far more modular and easily extensible architecture.
 - More flexible plotting capabilties.
+- A high-level, modern language to describe the actual post-processing calculations; these would be implemented by sesimic engineers.
-- Signficantly faster; the Excel/VBA post-processor could take **X** hours to complete which was inconvenient.
+- Better performance; the Excel/VBA post-processor could take **X** hours to complete which was inconvenient.
 - Possibility of moving to a Linux platform later, although starting initial development on Windows; this would allow post-processing to be carried out on a future Linux analysis server to streamline the workflow and allow access to more powerful hardware.

-A complete re-write was considered with some trepidation as it was clear that this would be a major undertaking.
-A more palatable first step would have been refactoring the existing code.
+A re-write from scratch would clearly be a major undertaking and was considered with some trepidation and refactoring the existing code would have been a more palatable first step.
 However futher investigation convinced us that this would not progress a significant distance towards the above goals as the Excel/VBA platform was simply too limiting.

 Overall Architecture
 --------------------